 To assign the benefit factors, each land use is compared to residential properties.
 Residential properties are the base properties and are assigned benefit factors of 1 for both the "Security and Safety Benefit" and the "Community Character and Vitality Benefit".
 Commercial and Parks benefit similarly to residential property and therefore are assigned the same benefit factors.
 Industrial and utility properties receive benefits from added security and safety, but receive little to no benefit for community character and vitality, as the nature of these properties do not promote either.
-Likewise, vacant and agriculture properties receive benefits from added security and safety, but receive little benefit from additional community character and vitality.
+Likewise, vacant and agriculture properties receive benefits from added security and safety, although not at nearly the level of a developed property, but receive little benefit from additional community character and vitality.